Mattituck romps to state Class D girls lacrosse title

 “We have really no first-year players on this team, so we’ve been through a lot,” Maloney said.
 “We’ve been up here.
 We’ve been through failing on Long Island, even in Class C. I’ve been here four years.
 It’s been a nice four-year journey.”

 A dominant defense led by Brianna Fox, Alex Beebe, Ashley Burns, Lauren Zuhoski and Sarah Bihm pitched a shutout in the first half in front of goalkeeper Claudia Hoeg.
-They allowed just two shots, none on goal, allowing the offense to build a 6-0 lead at halftime.
+They allowed just two shots, none on goal, giving the offense a chance to build a 6-0 lead at halftime.

-Mattituck/Southold allowed the fewest goals in a state girls lacrosse championship, according to NYSPHSAA records that date to the first championship played in 1995.
+Mattituck/Southold allowed the fewest goals in a state girls lacrosse championship game, according to NYSPHSAA records that date to the first championship played in 1995.

 Maloney went to senior Alex Talbot in the cage in the second half, and she responded by saving the first three shots she faced.
 With an already sizable cushion, Mattituck (15-5) coasted the rest of the way.